+Table 6: Overview of the expressed cloud and VM management details (as presented in questions 7 & 8)

-Figure 14: For your software/ application, which are the typical usage scenarios of the cloud?
+Figure 15: For your software/ application, which are the typical usage scenarios of the cloud?
 (Question 9)

 Two core activities are in the typical cloud usage scenario of software and applications.
-These are the hosting of web application and the data processing of the data created and/or used from these services.
+These are the hosting of web application and the processing of the data created and/or used from these services.
 Also, another typical usage of the cloud services is for hosting websites, which accounts for 20% of the answers provided.
 In addition to the typical cloud usage scenarios, interviewees were asked for the optimal frequency for updating their data.
 Almost 60% of the respondents agreed that data should be updated in less than one-month intervals in order to provide their product with the latest available information.

-Figure 15: How often should the required data be updated for your product?
+Figure 16: How often should the required data be updated for your product?
 (Question 10)